 One of the functionalities is its Service Providers, on which I will give a detailed overview in this blog.
-I will also explain how a service container works in laravel in this blog.
+I will also explain how do service providers and service containers work in Laravel in this blog.

 These are simpler than you might have imagined.
 Having said that, let’s get straight into it.